Representing women in divorce and custody cases has special challenges.

-Representing women in a North Carolina divorce case is a challenging task.
 Often (though not always), the woman plays the role of the homemaker and is the primary care giver for the children.
-And when the marriage ends, she suddenly finds herself looking at a future, which is financially insecure.
+When the marriage ends, she suddenly finds herself looking at a future, which is financially insecure.
 A professional attorney experienced in representing women can work for her best interests.
+Finding a divorce attorney for women is important to many women who are going through a separation.
+They often want someone who will understand what is important to them and who will fight to protect their interests.

-In many cases but not all, the primary custody of the children remains with the mother.
-The court will generally look at whether mom or dad has been the primary caregiver, and whether one parent’s work schedule is more or less conducive to caring for the children.
+The right attorney will understand the issues that are important to women.
+He or she will warn them about various tricks their husband may play.
 In order to ensure that the child continues to receive the quality of life he/she was accustomed to, it is necessary for the father to pay child support.
 A qualified attorney with experience in representing women can help put forth the best terms for child support.
-And in the case, where the father is not paying child support on time, an attorney can help file a motion of contempt against the father.
+And in the case, where the father is not paying child support on time, an attorney can help file a motion for contempt against the father.

 In issues of spousal support and property distribution, legal assistance can help ensure necessary spousal support and equitable property distribution for women.